NazaraEngine/NazaraEngine/INSTALL.md

 `xmake run <exe>` with `<exe>` being the name of the executable you wish to run.

 Available examples names can be found in the `examples` folder (example: `xmake run PhysicsDemo`).
-You can also run unit tests with `xmake run Nazara(Client)UnitTests`.
+You can also run unit tests with `xmake run NazaraUnitTests`.

 ## Install